 Fuzzy clustering techniques are mostly unsupervised algorithms that are used to decompose a given set of objects into subgroups or clusters based on similarity.
-The goal is to divide the dataset in such a way that objects (or example cases) belonging to the same clusters are as similar as possible, whereas objects belonging to different clusters are as dissimilar as possible.
+The goal is to divide the data set in such a way that objects (or example cases) belonging to the same clusters are as similar as possible, whereas objects belonging to different clusters are as dissimilar as possible.
 [8].
+However, the assignments of objects to the classes and the description of these classes are unknown.

 Fuzzy cluster analysis allows the formation of gradual membership of measured data points to clusters as degrees in the range [0, 1].
 Furthermore, these membership degrees offer a much finer degree of detail of the data model.
 Aside from assigning a data point to clusters in shares, membership degrees can also express how ambiguously or definitely a data point should belong to a cluster.
 The concept of these membership degrees is substantiated by the definition and interpretation of fuzzy sets [9].
-Clustering techniques can be applied to data that are quantitative (numerical), qualitative, or a mixture of both and in general, such data are related to observed data of some specific process [10].